 This goes back to risk.
 Landlords want to have tenants that won’t be a financial risk and are reliable in every way.
 Have an old landlord recommend you and possibly write a letter or statement on your rental history.
 This goes a long way because it shows you are reliable and have had a good rental history in the past.
 Even having a letter of recommendation from a boss or employer is a good thing to show because it shows how reliable you are.

 It is very doable to find an apartment that fits your needs, even if you have bad credit-people do it every day!
-You should always be trying to improve your credit so when your lease is up, your score is raised even higher.
+You should always be trying to improve your credit so that when your lease is up, your score is raised even higher.

 If this is your first time renting an apartment and don’t know where to begin, check out What to Know and Do Before Renting Your First Apartment.